lando/lando/examples/lagoon-drupal/README.md

 # lando composer install

 # Should be able to site install via drush
-# NOTE: we TRUE for now because the installer fails trying to send email
+# NOTE: We TRUE for now because the installer fails trying to send email
-# and we cant disable that settings in the usual way, we inspect success in the next command
+# and since we can't disable that setting in the usual way, we inspect success in the next command
 true
 # cd drupal
 # lando drush site-install config_installer -y || true